 BIB 351.
 Biblical Anthropology.
 3 hours.
-On demand.
+Offered on sufficient demand.

-A survey of the cultures and civilizations of Bible lands.
+Survey of the cultures and civilizations of Bible lands.
 Archaeological discoveries and ancient literature will be used to supplement Biblical understanding.
-Attention will be given to the cultural, social and religious environment of the Bible.
+Attention is given to archaeological discoveries and ancient literature as well as the cultural, social, and religious environment of the Bible.